Tolsa/forest-doc/_includes/common/layout-editor/layout-editor.md

-The Layout Editor is an essential tool to <a href="#managing-team-permissions">manage your teams permissions</a> and optimize the admin interface of each business units.
+The Layout Editor is an essential tool to <a href="#managing-team-permissions">manage your teams permissions</a> and optimize the admin interface of each business unit.

 No coding required, you can directly configure the interface directly using the Forest Layout Editor.